A Novel M-Estimator for Robust PCA: Introduction

 In order to guarantee exact recovery of our estimator we basically require three kinds of restrictions on the underlying data, which we explain here on a non-technical level (technical discussion appears in \S\ref{sec:theory_minimization}).
 First of all, the inliers need to permeate through the whole underlying subspace $\rmL^*$, in particular, they cannot concentrate on a lower dimensional subspace of $\rmL^*$.
 Second of all, outliers need to permeate throughout the whole complement of $\rmL^*$.
 This assumption is rather restrictive and its violation is a failure mode of the algorithm.
 We thus show that this failure mode does not occur when the knowledge of $d$ is used appropriately.
 We also suggest some practical methods to avoid this failure mode when $d$ is unknown (see \S\ref{sec:theory_no_dim}).
 Third of all, the ``magnitude' of outliers needs to be restricted.
 We may initially scale all points to the unit sphere in order to avoid extremely large outliers.
 However, we still need to avoid outliers concentrating along lines, which may have an equivalent effect of a single arbitrarily large outlier.
 Figure~\ref{fig:counter} (which appears later in \S\ref{sec:theory_minimization}) demonstrates cases where these assumptions are not satisfied.

 The failure mode discussed above occurs in particular when the number of outliers is rather small and the dimension $d$ is unknown.
-However, there are many modern applications with high percentages of outliers, where this failure mode does not occur.
-In particular, computer vision data often contain high percentages of outliers~\citep{Stewart99robustparameter, Chin+_hypotheis2012}.
+While we suggest some practical methods to avoid it (see \S\ref{sec:theory_no_dim}), we also note that there are many modern applications with high percentages of outliers, where this failure mode may not occur.
+In particular, computer vision data often contain high percentages of outliers \citep{Stewart99robustparameter, Chin+_hypotheis2012}.
 However, such data usually involve multiple geometric models, in particular, multiple underlying linear subspaces.
 We believe that the robust subspace modeling is still relevant to these kinds of data.
 First of all, robust single subspace strategies can be well-integrated into common schemes of modeling data by multiple subspaces.
-For example, the $K$-flats algorithm is based on repetitive clustering and single subspace modeling per cluster~\citep{Tipping99mixtures, Bradley00kplanes, Tseng00nearest, Ho03, MKF_workshop09, LBF_journal12} and the LBF and SLBF algorithms utilize local subspace modeling~\citep{LBF_journal12}.
+For example, the $K$-flats algorithm is based on repetitive clustering and single subspace modeling per cluster \citep{Tipping99mixtures, Bradley00kplanes, Tseng00nearest, Ho03, MKF_workshop09, LBF_journal12} and the LBF and SLBF algorithms use local subspace modeling \citep{LBF_cvpr10, LBF_journal12}.
 Second of all, some of the important preprocessing tasks in computer vision require single subspace modeling.
-For example, in face recognition, a preprocessing step requires efficient subspace modeling of images of the same face under different illuminating conditions~\citep{Basri03, Basri_nearest_subspace11}.
+For example, in face recognition, a preprocessing step requires efficient subspace modeling of images of the same face under different illuminating conditions \citep{Basri03, Basri_nearest_subspace11}.
 There are also problems in computer vision with more complicated geometric models and large percentage of corruption, where our strategies can be carefully adapted.
 One important example is the synchronization problem, which finds an important application in Cryo-EM.
-The goal of this problem is to recover rotation matrices $R_1$, $\ldots$, $R_N \in S0(3)$ from noisy and mostly corrupted measurements of $R_i^{-1}R_j$ for some values of $1 \leq i,j \leq N$. \citet{wang_singer_2013} adapted ideas of both this work and~\cite{LMTZ2012} to justify and implement a robust version of the synchronization problem.
+The goal of this problem is to recover rotation matrices $R_1$, $\ldots$, $R_N \in S0(3)$ from noisy and mostly corrupted measurements of $R_i^{-1}R_j$ for some values of $1 \leq i,j \leq N$. \citet{wang_singer_2013} adapted ideas of both this work and \cite{LMTZ2012} to justify and implement a robust solution for the synchronization problem.